Java TestNG Plugin

 groovyTestNG.test(groups: ["unit"])

-Finally, you can run one more tests using the command-line test switch like this:
+You can run one or more tests using the command-line test switch like this:

 $ sb test --test=FooBarTest --test=BazTest

-You may optionally provide a fully qualified test name if you have more than one test named FooBarTest.
+You can optionally provide a fully qualified test name if you have more than one test named FooBarTest.
 For example:

 $ sb test --test=org.savantbuild.action.FooBarTest